H-1B1 Singapore Visa Construction Jobs

 Plan renewals before your two-year period ends

-H-1B1 is issued in two-year increments with no built-in grace period for renewals.
+H-1B1 visa is issued in two-year increments with no built-in grace period for renewals.
 Construction projects often run long, so confirm with your employer at least four months before expiry that they'll file a new LCA and support your next consular renewal appointment.

 Frequently Asked Questions